-- 1. Leave of Absence (LOA).
-An LOA can be recommended by the Student Development Committee or be initiated as a student request.
+Leave of Absence (LOA): An LOA can be recommended by the Student Development Committee or be initiated as a student request.
 Students who desire to request a leave of absence are encouraged to begin the process with a discussion with their Academic Advisor.
-If a decision is made to proceed, a petition is completed by the student, signed by the Advisor, and submitted to the Director of the School of Social Work, who has final approval.
+If a decision is made to proceed, a request form is completed by the student, approved by the Advisor, and submitted to the Director of the School of Social Work, who has final approval.
 Leaves of absence can be requested for academic, medical or other personal reasons, and are ordinarily granted for a period not to exceed one year.
 In some cases, the School may request specific conditions be met or be in place prior to a students' return.
-The University's policy on Leave of Absence Tuition Credit is found in UNE's Graduate and Post Professional Catalog.
-NOTE: It is the responsibility of the student to contact the School Director to indicate change of plans.
-The petition form is available at: http://www.une.edu/registrar/upload/leaveabsence.pdf). - 2.
-Withdrawal: Students wishing to withdraw for any circumstance must complete the required University Withdrawal Form.
-A student may withdrawal from a course without academic penalty with a grade of W at any time during the first two-thirds of the semester.
-If withdrawal occurs after that date, the grade of WP (withdrew passing) or WF (withdrew failing) will be entered.
+The University's policy on Leave of Absence Tuition Credit is found in

+UNE's Graduate and Post Professional Catalog.
+NOTE: It is the responsibility of the student to contact the School Director to indicate a change of plans.

+- 2. Withdrawal: Students wishing to withdraw from the university for any circumstance must complete the required University Withdrawal Form.
+A student may withdraw from a specific course without academic penalty with a grade of "W" at any time during the first two-thirds of the term.
+If withdrawal occurs after the deadline, the grade of WP (withdrew passing) or WF (withdrew failing) will be entered.
 The grade of WF is computed in the grade point average.
-To withdraw from a course, a student must complete and sign a Course Withdrawal Form and obtain signatures of the course instructor and the student's Academic Advisor Official withdrawal also requires approval by the Director of the School of Social Work. - 3.
+To withdraw from a course, a student must complete and sign a Course Withdrawal Form and obtain signatures of the course instructor and the student's Academic Advisor. - 3.
 Request for incomplete: Students are expected to complete all course assignments in a timely fashion.
 Inability to complete course assignments on time may result in lowering the grade for the course.
 When a student has reason to believe that she/he may be unable to complete the work for a given course by the end of the term, she/he may apply for an extension by discussing this with the instructor and filling out a Request for Incomplete Form (available from the SSW office).
 At the time of this discussion, a plan will be agreed upon for completion of the course work, including a date of completion, not to exceed one week following the end date of the course.
 This form must be completed by the last day of class for the given course.